ilovepixelart/ts-migrate-mongoose/SECURITY.md

   The project targets the "passing" tier; "silver" and "gold" require multiple reviewers and documented security-review processes that are out of reach for a single-maintainer project.

+- **`Branch-Protection`** — `main` is protected by a repository ruleset (force-push blocked, deletion blocked, PR required, squash-only merge, required status checks for the full matrix, strict up-to-date policy, code-quality gate, thread resolution required).
+Scorecard's Tier 2 requires at least one approving reviewer per PR, which is unreachable for a single-maintainer project without fake approvals — the repository owner is also the only contributor.
+The ruleset includes an Admin bypass actor so the maintainer can recover from emergencies (e.g. a broken `main` that can't merge through normal checks).
+Expected Scorecard score: 4/10 — the ceiling for a single-maintainer repo without self-review workflows.